 The following are additional changes in the release:

 Document Structure Changes

-Some preinstallation tasks are redesigned into category topics.
+Some preinstallation tasks, and Oracle Preinstallation RPM information is redesigned into category topics.
 For more details, continue to read this section in its entirety, and refer to the chapters that subdivide preinstallation tasks into category topics.